 - Operating for more than one million hours in the field and securing contracts across five time zones;

 - Navigating through the global pandemic without interruption by continuing to operate on a daily basis across the nation and supporting clients classified as essential services; and

 - Continuing its hiring processes despite the current societal and economic disruption.

-With more than 10,000 investors and over $40 million raised since inception, Knightscope is poised to be an industry leader in the future of public safety and security.
+With backing from more than 28,000 investors and four major corporations and over $90 million raised since inception, Knightscope is poised to be an industry leader in the future of public safety and security.

 Knightscope’s long-term vision has an eye on the greater good.
 The company’s mission is to make the United States of America the safest nation in the world while supporting millions of law enforcement and security professionals across the country.

 Crime has a negative economic impact in excess of $1 trillion annually.
 As crime is reduced, positive impacts will likely be realized across several aspects of society, including housing, financial markets, insurance, municipal budgets, local business and safety in general.

 Knightscope CEO William Santana Li was recently interviewed by Kevin O’Leary, more commonly known as Shark Tank’s Mr. Wonderful.
 When asked to explain how the benefits provided by the ASRs outrank a human doing the same job, Li said, “First, just the simple presence of a physical deterrent causes criminal behavior to change.
 Second, the machines are self-driving cars that patrol all around and recharge themselves.
 They also generate 90 terabytes of data per year.
 No human would ever be able to process that.
 The robots are intended to be eyes and ears for the humans, not a one to one replacement.”